 Funds may be requested from $500 to $10,000, depending on the scope of the project.
 Typically, awards are given in the mid-range.
 We encourage applications from those seeking matching funds for grants from other sources, up to our limit.
-Awards will be announced in early January.

 Tenure-track, non-tenure track, emeritus faculty; clinical faculty; research faculty; and librarians at the University of Michigan are eligible.
 Applicants are encouraged to include students in project plans, but the principal investigator may not be a student or postdoctoral fellow.
 Individuals who receive funding are eligible to apply again.

 Applications will be accepted through our online submissions portal.
 You will need the following items for your proposal:

 1) Project Narrative - In no more than four (4) single-spaced pages, describe:

 - Goals of the project, including how it contributes to the fields of feminist or gender studies